nervosnetwork/ckb/rpc/README.md

     The cellbase transaction is the first transaction in a block which issues rewards and fees to miners.

-    The cellbase transaction has a maturity period 4 epochs.
+    The cellbase transaction has a maturity period of 4 epochs.
 Its output cells can only be used as inputs after 4 epochs.

 ### Type `CellTransaction`